 Also known as real estate crowdfunding, real estate investing apps help investors invest without directly owning the property.

 In some cases, that means owning a fractional share of a property.
 Other real estate crowdfunding platforms let you invest in pooled loans secured against real property, or put money toward individual property loans.

 Why Use a Real Estate Investing App

-If you're looking for quality real estate investing apps, you should know what to look for.
-Here are some of the top characteristics of a real estate investment app.
+As you research real estate investing apps, you need to know what to look for.
+Keep an eye out for these characteristics of the best real estate investment apps.

-- A lot of information about each investment property or opportunity
+- Detailed information about each investment property, fund, or opportunity

 - Information on the local real estate market